ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 7.1 Registration Packet Upload [**[↑]**](#table-of-content)

 #### A. Upload the packet
-1. The registration officer views a list of packets.
-1. The registration officer may opt to upload one or multiple packets from a list of packets.
+1. The system allows a registration officer to view a list of packets and may opt to upload one or multiple packets from a list of packets.
-1. After the registration officer selects the packet/s, he/she can upload the selected packet/s to server.
+1. After the registration officer selects the packet(s), he/she can upload the selected packet(s) to server.

    NOTE: If any packets are selected, the ‘Export’ feature will be disable because the selection of packets is applicable only for ‘Upload’ feature.